fileglass/wooboo/README.md

 Every token accepts a `modifiers` array (example above) <br>
 ## Creating custom modifiers:
 Every modifier has to implement the `WooboModifier` interface, exported from the root of the module. <br>
+The execute method can return a string, or a Promise with a string. <br>
 Example:
 ```ts
 export default class Localizer implements WooboModifier {